+Social media

-Social media The C marque has been designed as a digital-first logo.
+The C marque has been designed as a digital-first logo.
 It can be used at small size as an avatar or as a badge on social media sites.

+The colour palette

 4

-The colour palette

 The palette has been designed to give maximum flexibility across the broad spectrum of materials produced by the Royal Society of Chemistry.

-The colour palette

-The palette is divided into three sections - Hero, Primary and Secondary.